top of page

 Struiksma v.
 Zones, Inc

 A lawsuit in United States District Court in the Western District of Washington.
-This suit alleges unlawful termination of employment of a blind individual.
+This suit alleged unlawful termination of employment of a blind individual.
 The parties reached a confidential settlement agreements.

 Brown et al v.
 Seattle Theatre Group